White Sox could make manager choice next week

 Ozzie Guillen confirmed he had his interview with the White Sox for their vacant manager’s job this week.
 Like everyone else, he’s waiting to see what the Sox’ decision-makers do.

-Major League Baseball encourages teams to avoid major announcements during the World Series, which could be over as soon as Tuesday if the Phillies sweep the Astros or run through Saturday if it goes seven games.
-There are off days Sunday and Thursday.
+Major League Baseball encourages teams to avoid big announcements during the World Series, which could run through Saturday if it goes seven games.
+There are days off Sunday and Thursday.

 Guillen, who left the Sox under contentious terms at the end of the 2011 season, has since mended fences with the organization, although chairman Jerry Reinsdorf in 2017 said Guillen wouldn’t be able to return.

-Guillen also had a turbulent relationship with then general manager Ken Williams, but Williams — the executive vice president now with Rick Hahn the GM — is known to be a fan of Guillen’s passion.
-Williams was dissatisfied with the Sox’ shortage of energy and fire last season, when they finished a disappointing 81-81.
+He also had a turbulent relationship with then-general manager Ken Williams, but Williams — the executive vice president now with Rick Hahn the GM — is known to be a fan of Guillen’s passion.
+Williams was dissatisfied with the Sox’ shortage of energy and fire this season, when they finished a disappointing 81-81.

 The Sox have worked hard to keep their manager wish list relatively quiet.
-Astros bench coach Joe Espada, who is involved in the World Series, was interviewed two weeks ago.
+Astros bench coach Joe Espada, who’s involved in the World Series, was interviewed two weeks ago but is no longer a candidate, per MLB.com.
+Phillies hitting coach Kevin Long has garnered increasing interest as a managerial candidate in recent weeks.

-Former broadcaster Ken Harrelson said this week that Guillen would be the best choice, because of his qualifications and because he would “reinvigorate the fan base.”
-Harrelson didn’t believe Guillen would get the job, but Guillen would be a fairly popular choice among some media and fans.

-“It’s a big decision,” Harrelson said.
-“It’s more than hiring a manager, it’s getting our fans into it.
-Because a lot of our fans are really, really disappointed about last season.

 Guillen, who turns 59 in January, still lives in Chicago and spends much of his time with his family, including grandchildren.